 Vacuuming is therefore an important aspect of operating clusters if you intend to run them for a long time and make significant updates.

-In this post, we have looked at multiple best practices for optimizing your Redshift cluster to pull off high-performance data analytics.
+In this post, we have looked at multiple Amazon Redshift Best Practices for optimizing your cluster to pull off high-performance data analytics.
 These practices will let you make the best out of the varied amazing features that Redshift has to offer.